How Exercise May Help Keep Our Memory Sharp

 When we were in college, we all heard the saying, “Exercise makes you smarter.”
 The reality was that we needed a lot more than that: our brains needed fuel just like our bodies needed food and water.
 Working out aids memory retention, and it’s a great thing for those of us with memory loss problems.
 We may not have to be “smarter” than our friends, but we can still be smarter than before.

 We often think that our brains are fairly forgetful and need to be constantly stimulated to stay sharp.
 But a new study shows that exercise may be a key part of keeping memory sharp.
 A small study shows that a month-long exercise program improved memory for older adults compared to other people who didn’t exercise.
 Exercise, particularly aerobic activity, also improved memory in young adults and older adults who did not exercise.
 It turns out that seniors who exercise have more intact brains (that is, they are more able to hold on to important memories).
+This can be worth considering when searching online for “independent living facilities near me” for seniors, as maintaining an active lifestyle can improve cognitive function and overall well-being.
+These facilities can encourage physical activity, ensuring that residents can enjoy the benefits of exercise in a supportive environment.

 A study published in the journal Neurology in 2007, supported by the National Institute on Aging, revealed that regular exercise could potentially delay the onset of dementia and contribute to the preservation of memory.
 Additionally, individuals dealing with conditions like dementia and Alzheimer are often advised to engage in physical exercise as part of managing their condition effectively.
 Hence, it’s a common practice for dementia and Alzheimer’s Memory Care facilities to incorporate physical activities into their care routines to enhance the overall well-being of their members.